Investing $5,000 to $9,999 presents you with multiple options but do you know which ones are best for you?

 What are the risks?

 - Limited information.
 A little research can go a long way in the world of investments even if you’re putting your money is a seemingly simple asset like a term deposit.
 This is because not all financial institutions offer the same interest rate.
-When it comes to dealing with more complicated assets like shares and futures, learning the intricacies becomes all the more important.
+When dealing with more complicated assets like shares and futures, learning the intricacies becomes all the more important.

 - Fees.
 When you invest your money, you’ll use the services of a financial institution or a broker, or both.
 Before you begin any such relationship, take time you find out how much you may have to pay as fees in different situations.